SylTi/Tokensale/README.md

 Over the past months, scammers have gotten more sophisticated.
 Take the proper steps to protect your website, Slack, Reddit and Twitter communication channels against phishers.

 * Purchase an ENS domain (https://ens.domains/) and utilize it as your crowdsale address.
 * Have one source of truth that you point to (likely your website) and mention this in all of your material.
+Note that scammers have been using various methods to change the ethereum address on websites, so keep a close eye on it!
 * Keep an eye out for people trying to impersonate members of the team on Slack, twitter, facebook, or any other social networks.
 They will try to **direct message** unsuspecting participants into giving them money or joining a pump group or VIP group.
 * Respond rapidly to reports of phishing by warning the community and banning/blocking the offending account(s).
 * Set a constant reminder for your Slackbot that there is no “VIP group” and the team will never ask for bitcoin/ether or set up pump groups (see below for GameCrecdits example): https://get.slack.help/hc/en-us/articles/208423427-Set-a-reminder